rockerBOO/awesome-neovim/README.md

 - [nvim-lua/popup.nvim](https://github.com/nvim-lua/popup.nvim) - An implementation of the Popup API from vim in Neovim.
 - [tjdevries/vlog.nvim](https://github.com/tjdevries/vlog.nvim) - Single file, no dependency, easy copy & paste log file to add to your neovim lua plugins.
 - [bfredl/nvim-luadev](https://github.com/bfredl/nvim-luadev) - REPL/debug console for nvim lua plugins.
 The `:Luadev` command will open an scratch window which will show output from executing lua code.
+- [one-small-step-for-vimkind](https://github.com/jbyuki/one-small-step-for-vimkind) - An adapter for the Neovim lua language.
+It allows you to debug any lua code running in a Neovim instance (A lua plugin that can debug nvim lua plugins).
 - [tami5/sql.nvim](https://github.com/tami5/sql.nvim) - SQLite/LuaJIT binding for lua and neovim

 ### Fennel